-St George Rowing Club, trading as Rowers on Cooks River, is a NSW registered club that supports competitive rowing.
-Rowers compete in the NSW Rowing Calendar of events.
+St George Rowing Club, trading as Rowers on Cooks River, is a registered club that supports competitive rowing.
+Rowers compete in NSW Rowing events.

 The Club was formed in 1957 by the rowing fraternity to finance the expensive sport of rowing.
-It was initially formed with 24 members but that was increased to 200 in 1962 in order to secure a liquor license.
-The Club’s first own single storey Clubhouse was opened on April 28, 1962 on the banks of the Cooks River replacing a tin boating shed.
+It was initially formed with 24 members, but that was increased to 200 in 1962 to secure a liquor license.
+The Club’s first single-story clubhouse was opened on April 28, 1962, on the banks of the Cooks River.

 In the early years, regattas and training activities were conducted on the Cooks River.
-The construction of the nearby bridge to the airport together and the increasing siltation of Cooks River led to the rowing facilities being relocated to a small wooden building at Scylla Bay, Georges River, Como in Sydney’s Sutherland Shire in 1973.
+However, The construction of the nearby bridge to the airport and the increasing siltation of Cooks River led to the rowing facilities being relocated in 1973.
+A small wooden building was constructed at Scylla Bay, Georges River, Como to accommodate the Club’s relocation.

-On November 25, 1979 a modern Clubhouse was opened to replace the original building on the Cooks River.
-St George Rowing Club continues to compete and train from its Como base.
+On November 25, 1979, a modern Clubhouse was opened to replace the original building on the Cooks River.
+However, St George Rowing Club continues to compete and train from its Como base.

-Rowers representing St George Rowing Club have won a number of State and National Titles.
+Rowers representing the Club have won several State and National Titles.
 The Club has also produced six Olympians.

 For more information, please call Mark (0410 544 410)